List of The Venture Bros. characters: The Sovereign

 The Sovereign (voiced by Christopher McCulloch, with an impersonation of David Bowie by James Urbaniak): A mysterious figure who leads the Guild of Calamitous Intent, The Sovereign primarily communicates through telescreens, which distort his face and voice.
-While he would frequently appear as David Bowie, when departing, The Sovereign would often change into eagle form and fly away, suggesting that perhaps Bowie possessed magical abilities.
+While he would frequently appear as David Bowie, when departing, The Sovereign would often transform into an eagle and fly away, suggesting that perhaps Bowie possessed magical abilities.
 However, in "O.S.I.
 Love You", Monstroso reveals that The Sovereign was in actuality a "down-on-his-luck shapeshifter" who had met the real Bowie in 1972, and had adopted his likeness in public ever since.
 This detail had been hidden even from high-ranking Guild operatives — after learning of the deception, Watch and Ward are dismayed to realize that their signed albums are worthless forgeries.

 In "All this and Gargantua-2", The Sovereign orchestrates the murder of most Council of 13 members and engineers the destruction of Gargantua-2 as part of a larger plan to eliminate the Investors.
 This greatly alarms the "old guard" of the Guild (i.e. the oldest remaining members of the Council), causing them to contact the O.S.I. in the hopes of stopping him.
 In exchange for immunity, the Guild members reveal the location of his secret lair; the long-time bitter enemies then team up for an all-out assault.
 As the Guild and O.S.I. close in on it, The Sovereign activates its self-destruct and flies away.
-He then meets his demise while in eagle form, having accidentally been shot by Headshot after the boat he is aboard experiences turbulence from the explosion.
+Sovereign is accidentally shot and killed by Headshot after the boat he is aboard experiences turbulence from the explosion.

 Force Majeure

-Force Majeure: The original sovereign of the Guild of Calamitous Intent, Force Majeure was an elemental villain and the archenemy of Jonas Venture.
-He met his demise at the hands of the shape-shifter who later assumed the role of The Sovereign.
+Force Majeure is the original sovereign of the Guild of Calamitous Intent, Force Majeure was an elemental villain and the archenemy of Jonas Venture until he was killed by Sovereign.
 He was married to Madame Majeure and is hinted to be the biological grandfather of the Venture Brothers.

 Iggy Pop

-Iggy Pop (impersonated by Christopher McCulloch): An American rock musician and one of the Sovereign's henchmen.
+Iggy Pop (impersonated by Christopher McCulloch) is an American rock musician and one of the Sovereign's henchmen.
 He possesses the ability to create spheres of energy that explode upon his command, "Pop."
-Despite betraying the Sovereign in favor of Phantom Limb, he meets his demise at the hands of the Sovereign for his treachery.
+After betraying the Sovereign in favor of Phantom Limb, Pop is killed by Sovereign for his treachery.

 Klaus Nomi

-Klaus Nomi (impersonated by Christopher McCulloch): A German singer and one of the Sovereign's henchmen.
+Klaus Nomi (impersonated by Christopher McCulloch) is a German singer and one of the Sovereign's henchmen.
 He possesses the ability to sing in a hypersonic voice, and his bowtie can function as a projectile.
-Despite betraying the Sovereign in favor of Phantom Limb, he meets his demise at the hands of the Sovereign for his treachery.
+After betraying the Sovereign in favor of Phantom Limb, Nomi is killed by Sovereign for his treachery.

 Eon

-Eon: The Sovereign's new bodyguard, bearing a striking resemblance to longtime Bowie collaborator Brian Eno.
+Eon is Sovereign's bodyguard, who resembles longtime David Bowie collaborator Brian Eno.